chasewilson/chaos-proxy/README.md

 # chaos-proxy

 Build a simple **TCP proxy** in Go that forwards connections based on the **local port** they arrive on.
 Each port maps to a different upstream target and can optionally inject network faults such as latency, drops, or timeouts.

 ---

 ## Objective

 Build a simple **TCP proxy** in Go that forwards connections based on the **local port** they arrive on.

 Each port maps to a different upstream target and can optionally inject network faults such as latency, drops, or timeouts.

 ---

 ## Functional Requirements

-### 1. Port-based routing
+### 1. Input validation

-- [ ] The proxy reads a configuration file (JSON or YAML) that lists routes.
+- [x] The proxy reads a configuration file (JSON or YAML) that lists routes.
 - [x] Confirm routes include `localPort` and `upstream` fields.
 - [x] Validate configuration parses correctly at startup.
+- [x] Reject duplicate `localPort` values at startup.
+- [x] Confirm startup fails if duplicate ports exist.
+- [x] Detect invalid JSON or YAML configuration.
+- [x] Confirm invalid config causes immediate startup error with a clear message.

+### 2. Proxy behavior

+#### 2.1 Port-based routing

-- [ ] The proxy listens on each `localPort` defined in the configuration.
+- [x] The proxy listens on each `localPort` defined in the configuration.
-  - [ ] Confirm each listener starts successfully.
+- [x] Confirm each listener starts successfully.
 - [ ] Each incoming TCP connection is forwarded to the corresponding `upstream`.
 - [ ] Verify correct routing behavior per port mapping.

-### 2. Data forwarding
+#### 2.2 Data forwarding

 - [ ] For each connection:
   - [ ] Establish a new TCP connection to the target `upstream`.